mkwmms/prazie/README.md

 5. Family Portraits

 ## Revenue ##
-- PhotoKnect will collect a percentage of every booking from website or App
+- prazie will collect a percentage of every booking from website or App
 - Prices for photographers are up to the discretion of photographers
-- all payments go through PhotoKnect
+- all payments go through prazie
     + ApplePay is necessary
         * Get this app out early because there is a higher chance that Apple will feature us in an "ApplePay compatible" section of the App Store